learn-co-curriculum/java-polymorphism/README.md

 ## Runtime Polymorphism and Inheritance

-We also encounter polymorphic variables references and dynamic method binding when working with class inheritance.
+We also encounter polymorphic variable references and dynamic method binding when working with class inheritance.

 Recall the `Person` class: